openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-builds.rst

 -------------

 We only gate on manual/language combinations that are translated sufficiently.
-For example, in openstack-manuals this includes Japanese with the Security Guide, HA Guide and Install Guides.

 * If an import from Zanata fails, we do not approve the import.
 * If any other patch fails, the failure might get ignored.
 * In any case of failure, a bug gets reported against the `i18n project
   <https://bugs.launchpad.net/openstack-i18n>`_.

-If you want to manually run this check on your local workstation you can use the checklang environment (:command:`tox -e checklang`).
+If you want to manually run this check in your clone of openstack-manuals, use the checklang environment (:command:`tox -e checklang`).

 .. _docs_builds_eol: